-4.376 4.
-The Borough Council will consider favourably development proposals (including alterations) affecting Listed Buildings where they preserve or enhance the building's character, appearance or setting and not result in a reduction in the buildings significance or the loss of a listed building or its viability by virtue of development proposals negatively affecting opportunities of use.
-4.377 4.
-The adopted Supplementary Planning Guidance will aid decision-making with regard to preserving or enhancing the significance of listed buildings.
-Conservation Areas 4.
-378 4.
-Conservation Areas are places that the Local Planning Authority has designated as having special architectural or historic interest whose character and appearance it is desirable to preserve or enhance.
-Swindon currently has 28 such designated areas and these are defined on the Proposals Map.
-4.379 4.
-By law, special attention must be paid, in the exercise of planning functions, to the desirability of preserving or enhancing the character and appearance of conservation areas.
-4.380 4.
-The impacts of development on a conservation area may relate to matters affecting its balance of land uses, pattern of daily activity, vitality and viability, layout or form pattern of spaces between buildings and design.
-4.381 4.
-Matters of design, including: scale, height, bulk shape, massing, and proportions, patterns of opening, vertical or horizontal emphasis, materials and colour are of particular importance and may play a major part in the historic significance of an area.
-In respect of design, regard will also be made to the Borough's design policy DE1.
-4.382 4.
-The Borough has prepared appraisals of each of the 28 designated areas to provide a proper assessment of character and appearance.
+4.385 Conservation areas are places that the Local Planning Authority has designated as having special architectural or historic interest whose character and appearance it is desirable to preserve or enhance.
+Swindon currently has 28 such designated areas and these are defined on the Proposals Policies Map.

+- 4.386 By law, special attention must be paid, in the exercise of planning functions, to the desirability of preserving or enhancing the character and appearance of conservation areas. - 4.387 The impacts of development on a conservation area may relate to matters affecting its balance of land uses, pattern of daily activity, vitality and viability, layout or form pattern of spaces between buildings and design. - 4.388 Matters of design, including: scale, height, bulk shape, massing, and proportions, patterns of opening, vertical or horizontal emphasis, materials and colour are of particular importance and may play a major part in the historic significance of an area.
+In respect of design, regard will also be made to the Borough's design Policy DE1.

+4.389 The Borough has prepared appraisals of each of the 28 designated areas to provide a proper assessment of character and appearance.
 These documents are a material consideration in the determination of planning applications and conservation area consents.